matt-m-stein/background-gradient-generator/README.md

 [X] - Implement copy color to clipboard functionality

+[X] - Make a button to copy the whole linear gradient to clipboard

 [ ] - Make it so you can choose between radial and linear gradient

-[ ] - Make a button to copy the whole linear gradient to clipboard

 [ ] - Design an animation for toggling the nav menu